UnusualBacon465/S1API/README.md

 S1API is an open source collaboration project to help standardize Schedule One modding processes.
 The goal is to provide a standard place for common functionalities so you can focus on making content versus reverse engineering the game.

-**This GitHub repository is intended for developers.**
+> **This GitHub repository is intended for developers.**
-If you are just looking to mod your game, please refer to the
+> If you are just looking to mod your game, please refer to the releases / mod repositories such as Thunderstore and Nexus Mods.

-## What does it do?
+## What Does it Do?
 * Allows creation of new game elements (quests, npcs, etc.)
 * Provides an easy-to-use abstraction for save/load of class data
 * Eases access to various common game functions without needing to import the assembly themselves, removing the Mono / Il2Cpp dependency for your mod.